-Thank you to everyone for making our 2017 show a great success!
-We are thinking ahead now to the 2018 show which will be held August 3 & 4, 2018 at the Dubuque County Fairgrounds in Dubuque Iowa.
-Please check back for details!
+Thank you to everyone who continues to support the show and make it a great success!
+The 2018 show will be held August 3 & 4, 2018 at the Dubuque County Fairgrounds in Dubuque Iowa.

 MIDWEST SCROLL SAW AND WOODWORKING TRADE SHOW